Table of Contents

 After the hit of COVID-19, online sales have soared, with more and more users opting for e-commerce than ever before.
-And while some clients may be cutting their spending due to the pandemic-driven economic tensions, those purchasing tend to do so online.
-Especially on the Amazon Marketplace.
+And while some clients may be cutting their spending due to the pandemic-driven economic tensions, those purchasing tend to do so online, especially on the Amazon marketplace.

 And last but not least, Amazon’s inventory and fulfillment resources have become strained.

 The Amazon sellers’ research proves that November usually sees an early beginning of online holiday shopping sales.
-58% of respondents said they notice growth in sales before Thanksgiving, whereas 22% spot an increase even before the month.
+58% of respondents said they noticed growth in sales before Thanksgiving, whereas 22% spotted an increase even before the month.
 So with two last autumn months and December potentially providing an even higher-than-normal stream of users on the Amazon Marketplace, you can now understand why it is a good idea to start planning early!

-Avoid putting all eggs into one basket.
+Avoid putting all eggs into one basket

 Of course, the Black Friday holiday with Cyber Monday following it is one of the greatest shopping events on the Amazon merchant’s calendar.
 However, if you concentrate 99% of your resources on those two days, you risk missing out on essential selling opportunities elsewhere.

 Imagine the psychology of shoppers for a moment.
-Then, here’s what they think about shopping during holidays and Black Friday deals:
+Then, here’s what they think about shopping during holidays and Amazon Black Friday deals:

-- A Black Friday sale before the holiday often means that the discounts compared to full prices can be even bigger when the actual day comes, as the seller will desire to keep up with all the competitors.
+- Amazon’s Black Friday sale before the holiday often means that the discounts compared to full prices can be even bigger when the actual day comes, as the seller will desire to keep up with all the competitors.
 Thus, buyers will be more likely to bookmark your website and return to it in one or two weeks, and getting clients to come back isn’t as easy as ABC.